brettbanks/IT-Ops-Incident-Workflow-Simulation/README.md

 ---

-##  Why This Matters
+## 🎯 Why This Project Matters
-Hiring managers don’t want theory — they want proof.
-This project demonstrates:
+This project demonstrates the full lifecycle of IT Ops + SecOps workflows:

-- ✅ **Log ingestion & detection** with Splunk Sysmon → suspicious PowerShell
+- **Detection** of malicious PowerShell activity
-- ✅ **Incident triage & tracking** with Jira Service Management + SLA timers
+- **Incident tracking** with SLA enforcement
-- ✅ **Escalation enforcement** with SLA breach rules
+- **Escalation handling** when timers breach
-- ✅ **Evidence generation** using PowerShell AD exports for compliance
+- **Evidence export** for compliance/audit

-This isn’t just a demo — it mirrors how **SOC and IT Ops teams actually run** in enterprise environments.
+These are the exact workflows a **SOC Analyst / Security Engineer** executes in enterprise environments.

 ---
 ## 🖼️ Workflow Diagram